 • Municipal purchase and control of now publicly owned affordable rental units

-• Funding for Filipino-American Community of Colorado, Edgewater Collective, The Action Center, and other organizions housed in and serving our community
+• Funding for Filipino-American Community of Colorado, Edgewater Collective, The Action Center, and other organizations housed in and serving our community

-• The Sheridan Cooridor Master Plan, which will beautify Sheridan Blvd and introduce multiple sfety measures
+• The Sheridan Corridor Master Plan, which will beautify Sheridan Blvd and introduce multiple safety measures

 • A city grant relief program to keep economically vulnerable tenants housed during the ongoing Covid-19 pandemic